solgaxx/about_me/README.md

-👋 Hi, I am Solenn.
+👋 Hi, I am Solenn Gacon.

 👀 I am interested in Computer Science.
 I am an Information Systems major at the University of Delaware.